Governments across Canada have recently been under pressure to cover new and VERY expensive treatments for cystic fibrosis.

 And for those who argue that we can’t possibly afford national drug coverage, let me just say this: There is already MORE than enough money in our drug system to cover everyone in Canada for all effective medications.
 It’s just allocated mind-bogglingly badly.

-Case in point, the amount paid out just in profit to private insurance last year—about one billion dollars—is enough to cover every single person with cystic fibrosis for Orkambi (although clearly not all of them would benefit from it).
+Case in point, the amount paid out to private insurance last year—about one billion dollars—is enough to cover every single person with cystic fibrosis for Orkambi (although clearly not all of them would benefit from it).

 But, rather than getting our act together now (because while the best time for pharmacare was 1966, the second best IS now) on a true national public drug plan, our decision makers use cystic fibrosis patients as pawns in a losing battle against an adversary who—despite everything you may think or are told—holds all the cards.